 Here at Darren’s me and my team make a habit of getting your found online with a site that looks great, has great content and sells.
 But there are a lot of things we are not and today I had to turn away business because that is the best thing to do when it isn’t in your core competency.
 Trust me when I tell you you are saving yourself many more headaches than just taking the work because it is there!

-6 thoughts on “Contractor Marketing Tip: Don’t Take That Job!”
+6 responses to “Contractor Marketing Tip: Don’t Take That Job!”

 Probably some of the best advice I can think of.